 - From Almost Live!: "Great Butts With Wendy White"

 - During the Shirts vs. Skins basketball game, Melana on Average Joe was distracted by the Hunks' (Skins) bodies after they took off their shirts.

 - Ditto for Larissa on Average Joe Hawaii when the Hunks took their shirts off for the Shirts vs. Skins dodgeball game.

 - Jessie watches J.D. shower in the Baywatch episode, "The Natural".

 - Buffy the Vampire Slayer: Virtually any time anyone takes off an article of clothing.

 - In the episode "Band Candy" Buffy can't keep her eyes off of Angel's sweaty bare chest.

 - In "Go Fish", Buffy, Willow and Cordelia assign themselves to the pool as an excuse to watch the swim team practice.
 They're pleasantly surprised by Xander's speedo.

-- Castle and Beckett have a history of doing this to each other due to massive amounts of Unresolved Sexual Tension.
+- In Castle the title character and Beckett have a history of doing this to each other due to massive amounts of Unresolved Sexual Tension.
 For example, in season two, Castle had gotten attacked by an angry dog when they went to bust a criminal so his pants were ripped and Beckett watches his ass as he walks away with a rather impressed expression.
 In a deleted scene from season three, Beckett leans over the murder board to write something and Castle checks out her ass.
 The even more amusing part is that it wasn't scripted—Stana Katic and Nathan Fillion came up with that bit on their own.